History of the Domestication of Dogs

 Michael Blann / Getty Images

-The history of dog domestication is that of an ancient partnership between dogs (Canis lupus familiaris) and humans.
-That partnership was likely originally based on a human need for help with herding and hunting, for an early alarm system, and for a source of food in addition to the companionship many of us today know and love.
+The domestication of dogs traces back to an ancient partnership between dogs (Canis lupus familiaris) and humans.
+This partnership was likely originally based on a human need for help with herding and hunting, for an early alarm system, and a source of food, in addition to the companionship many of us today know and rely upon.
 In return, dogs received companionship, protection, shelter, and a reliable food source.
-But when this partnership first occurred is still under some debate.
+But when this partnership first occurred is under debate.

-Dog history has been studied recently using mitochondrial DNA (mtDNA), which suggests that wolves and dogs split into different species around 100,000 years ago.
-Although mtDNA analysis has shed some light on the domestication event(s) which may have occurred between 40,000 and 20,000 years ago, researchers are not agreed on the results.
-Some analyses suggest that the original domestication location of dog domestication was in East Asia; others that the middle east was the original location of domestication; and still others that later domestication took place in Europe.
+The history of dogs has been studied using mitochondrial DNA (mtDNA), suggesting that wolves and dogs split into different species around 100,000 years ago.
+While mtDNA analysis has shed some light on the domestication events that may have occurred between 40,000 and 20,000 years ago, researchers have not agreed on the results.
+Data suggests the original location of the domestication of dogs could have been in East Asia, the Middle East, or Europe.

-What the genetic data has shown to date is that the history of dogs is as intricate as that of the people they lived alongside, lending support to the long depth of the partnership, but complicating origin theories.
+Genetic data shows that the history of dogs is as intricate as that of the people they lived alongside, lending support to the long depth of the partnership but complicating origin theories.

 Two Domestications

-In 2016, a research team led by bioarchaeologist Greger Larson (Frantz et al. cited below) published mtDNA evidence for two places of origin for domestic dogs: one in Eastern Eurasia and one in Western Eurasia.
-According to that analysis, ancient Asian dogs originated from a domestication event from Asian wolves at least 12,500 years ago; while European Paleolithic dogs originated from an independent domestication event from European wolves at least 15,000 years ago.
-Then, says the report, at sometime before the Neolithic period (at least 6,400 years ago), Asian dogs were transported by humans to Europe where they displaced European Paleolithic dogs.
+In 2016, a research team led by bioarchaeologist Greger Larson (Frantz et al. cited below) published mtDNA evidence for two places of origin for domestic dogs: one in Eastern Eurasia and the other in Western Eurasia.
+According to that analysis, ancient Asian dogs originated from a domestication event from Asian wolves at least 12,500 years ago, and European Paleolithic dogs originated from an independent domestication event from European wolves at least 15,000 years ago.
+Sometime before the Neolithic period (at least 6,400 years ago), Asian dogs were transported by humans to Europe where they displaced European Paleolithic dogs, according to the report.

-That would explain why earlier DNA studies reported that all modern dogs were descended from one domestication event, and also the existence of evidence of two domestication event from two different far-flung locations.
+That would explain why earlier DNA studies reported that all modern dogs were descended from one domestication event and the existence of evidence of two domestication events from two different far-flung locations.
 There were two populations of dogs in the Paleolithic, goes the hypothesis, but one of them—the European Paleolithic dog—is now extinct.
-A lot of questions remain: there are no ancient American dogs included in most of the data, and Frantz et al. suggest that the two progenitor species were descended from the same initial wolf population and both are now extinct.
+Plenty of questions remain.
+There are no ancient American dogs included in most of the data, and Frantz et al., suggest the two progenitor species were descended from the same initial wolf population and both are now extinct.

-The earliest confirmed domestic dog anywhere so far is from a burial site in Germany called Bonn-Oberkassel, which has joint human and dog interments dated to 14,000 years ago.
+The earliest confirmed domestic dog anywhere is from a burial site in Germany called Bonn-Oberkassel, which has joint human and dog interments dated 14,000 years ago.
 The earliest confirmed domesticated dog in China was found in the early Neolithic (7000–5800 BCE) Jiahu site in Henan Province.

-Evidence for co-existence of dogs and humans, but not necessarily domestication, comes from Upper Paleolithic sites in Europe.
-These hold evidence for dog interaction with humans and include Goyet Cave in Belgium, Chauvet cave in France, and Predmosti in the Czech Republic.
+Evidence for the co-existence of dogs and humans, but not necessarily domestication, comes from Upper Paleolithic sites in Europe.
+They hold evidence for dog interaction with humans and include Goyet Cave in Belgium, Chauvet Cave in France, and Predmosti in the Czech Republic.
 European Mesolithic sites like Skateholm (5250–3700 BC) in Sweden have dog burials, proving the value of the furry beasts to hunter-gatherer settlements.

 Danger Cave in Utah is currently the earliest case of dog burial in the Americas, at about 11,000 years ago, likely a descendant of Asian dogs.
-Continued interbreeding with wolves, a characteristic found throughout the life history of dogs everywhere, has apparently resulted in the hybrid black wolf found in the Americas.
-Black fur coloration is a dog characteristic, not originally found in wolves.
+Continued interbreeding with wolves, a characteristic found throughout the life history of dogs everywhere has resulted in the hybrid black wolf found in the Americas.
+Black fur coloration is a dog characteristic not originally found in wolves.

-Some studies of dog burials dated to the Late Mesolithic-Early Neolithic Kitoi period in the Cis-Baikal region of Siberia suggests that in some cases, dogs were awarded "person-hood" and treated equally to fellow humans.
-A dog burial at the Shamanaka site was a male, middle-aged dog which had suffered injuries to its spine, injuries from which it recovered.
-The burial, radiocarbon dated to ~6,200 years ago (cal BP), was interred in a formal cemetery, and in a similar manner to the humans within that cemetery.
+Some studies of dog burials dated to the Late Mesolithic-Early Neolithic Kitoi period in the Cis-Baikal region of Siberia suggest that in some cases, dogs were awarded "personhood" and treated equally to humans.
+A dog burial at the Shamanaka site was a male, middle-aged dog that had suffered injuries to its spine, injuries from which it recovered.
+The burial, radiocarbon dated to ~6,200 years ago (cal BP), was interred in a formal cemetery, and a similar manner to the humans within that cemetery.
 The dog may well have lived as a family member.

-These burials are exceptions, but not that rare: there are others, but there is also is evidence that fisher-hunters in Baikal consumed dogs and wolves, as their burned and fragmented bones appear in refuse pits.
-Archaeologist Robert Losey and associates, who conducted this study, suggest that these are indications that Kitoi hunter-gatherers considered that at least these individual dogs were "persons".
+These burials are exceptions but not that rare.
+There is also evidence that fisher-hunters in Baikal consumed dogs and wolves, as their burned and fragmented bones appear in refuse pits.
+Archaeologist Robert Losey and associates, who conducted this study, suggest that Kitoi hunter-gatherers considered that at least these individual dogs were "persons."

 Modern Breeds and Ancient Origins